 Lay a 2-inch layer of compost over the new bulb bed, which must be located in a full-sun location.

 Step 7: Add Fertilizer for Flowering Bulb Plants

 Apply a flowering bulb fertilizer at the rate recommended on the label then till both the fertilizer and compost into the top 6 to 8 inches of the soil.

 Step 8: Plant the Hyacinth Bulbs

 Plant hyacinth bulbs so that the bottom of the bulb sets 6 to 8 inches beneath the soil surface.
 Sow with the pointed side of the bulb facing upward.
 Space bulbs 6 inches apart in clusters of three to five bulbs, spacing the clusters 10 inches apart.

-- Dig hyacinth in early summer once the foliage dies and store them in a cool, dry location for two to three months if you can't transplant them right away.
+Dig the hyacinth bulbs in spring or early summer once the foliage dies and store them in a cool, dry location for two to three months if you can't transplant them right away.